SRCH2/srch2-ngn/documentation/docs/tutorial.md

 The Gradle build system makes it easy to install the SRCH2 Android SDK in an Android Studio project.

 1. If you have an open Android project in Android Studio, to incorporate the SRCH2 Android SDK, you will need to configure the Gradle build system to retrieve the `SRCH2-Android-SDK.aar` file from the SRCH2 server Maven repository.
-To do this, navigate to the top-level <code>build.gradle</code> file in your project view:
+To do this, navigate to the top-level <code>build.gradle</code> file in your project view.
-5. In the `repositories` node in the `buildscript` node, add the entry `maven { url 'http://srch2.com/repo/maven' }`.
+2. In the `repositories` node in the `buildscript` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`maven { url 'http://srch2.com/repo/maven' }`
-6. In the `repositories` node in the `allprojects` node, add the entry `maven { url 'http://srch2.com/repo/maven' }`.
+3. In the `repositories` node in the `allprojects` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`maven { url 'http://srch2.com/repo/maven' }`
-7. The `build.gradle` file should now look like:
+4. The `build.gradle` file should now look like:<br>![Including the SRCH2 server Maven repository in the top-level build.gradle file][tutorial-012]
-8. Now that the Gradle build script includes the SRCH2 server Maven repository, the SRCH2 Android SDK must be added as a dependency to the 'app' module.
-To do this, navigate to the `build.gradle` file in your `app` module:
+5. Now that the Gradle build script includes the SRCH2 server Maven repository, the SRCH2 Android SDK must be added as a dependency to the 'app' module.
+To do this, navigate to the `build.gradle` file in your `app` module.
-9. In the `dependencies` node, add the entry `compile group: 'com.srch2', name: 'srch2-android-sdk', version: '1.0.0-SNAPSHOT',  ext:'aar'` so that the `build.gradle` file looks like:
+6. In the `dependencies` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`compile group: 'com.srch2', name: 'srch2-android-sdk', version: '1.0.0-SNAPSHOT',  ext:'aar'`<br>The `build.gradle` file should now look like:<br>![Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file][tutorial-013]
+7. At the top of the editor window, you should be notified that Gradle needs to be synchronized.
+Click 'Sync Now' to refresh the Gradle build system to include these changes:<br>![Synchronizing the Gradle build system to include the new dependency][tutorial-014]
-10. That's all there is to it.
-To verify the SRCH2 Android SDK has been incorporated into your project, open up `SearchActivity` and try accessing the `SRCH2Engine` method `isUserAnAnteaterInATree()`: if <b> true, you've successfully installed the SRCH2 Android SDK.
+8. And that's all there is to it!
+To verify the SRCH2 Android SDK has been incorporated into your project, open up `SearchActivity` and try accessing the `SRCH2Engine` method `isUserAnAnteaterInATree()`: if **true**, you've successfully installed the SRCH2 Android SDK:<br>![Confirming the SRCH2 Android SDK is integrated into the application][tutorial-015]

 ###Creating an Index